device42/device42-docs/docs/solution-guides/jira-jsm-device42-solution-guide.md

 First, on the Atlassian Marketplace, install the [Device42 for Jira Service Management](https://marketplace.atlassian.com/apps/1218369/device42-for-jira-service-management) app.

-After installing the app to your Jira account, configure it from Apps > Manage Your Apps > Device42 Jira Service Management > Configure.
+After installing the app to your Jira account, configure it from **Apps > Manage Your Apps > Device42 Jira Service Management > Configure**.

 ![Jira app configuration](/assets/images/jsm-solution-guide/image70.png)

 You’ll need your verification token from Device42.
-To find it, return to Device42 and select Tools > Integrations > External Integrations.
+To find it, return to Device42 and select **Tools > Integrations > External Integrations**.

 ![Verification token](/assets/images/jsm-solution-guide/image69.png)